1. Home

 Our Favorite Foot Stretches & Strengthening Exercises

 Regular, simple foot exercises can strengthen the muscles, improve flexibility, and enhance foot function.
-The activities I often recommend to my patients include toe curls, toe spreads, heel raises, and calf stretches.
+I often recommend toe curls, toe spreads, heel raises, and calf stretches to my patients.

 Toe curls